 Saam Architecture offers a co-op/intern opportunity year-round to students majoring in architecture.
 Students are able to connect academic learning with practice in a supportive studio environment, where our flexible program works with a variety of university and college schedules.
 We appreciate the novel perspectives, fresh ideas, specialized strengths and skill sets that interns offer to our team.

-President and CEO Diana Nicklaus is an active member of the Massachusetts Building Congress Board and a co-chair for the MBC’s Women’s Network.
-The committee works to forward the main objectives of the Women’s Network: to connect women to women for business development, to mentor and promote women in the A/E/C industry, and to recruit and retain women members for the MBC.
+President and CEO Diana Nicklaus is currently the President of the Board for Professional Women in Construction Boston.
+In addition, Diana has served as a Vice President for the Massachusetts Building Congress Board and a founding co-chair for the MBC’s Women’s Network.
 She also serves on the Design Review Committee and Master Plan Committee in Northborough, Massachusetts, where she and her fellow board members use their knowledge to review designs, flag potential issues, and make recommendations for improvements so buildings serve the best interest of the town and its residents.
 Additionally, Diana and the firm have been a presenter and sponsor of the Northborough Junior Woman’s Club’s annual “Women In STEM” event since 2012.

 Principal Linda Smiley’s interest in preservation of historic architecture and community service has been enhanced by her 12 years of service on the Newburyport Historical Commission.
 She has served most recently as the Historical Commission’s representative on the Community Preservation Committee.